SDLE MCQ

 Category: Professionalism and bioethics , infection control and patient safety

-18) What is the maximum number of bacteria allowed in waterlines?
+18) What is the definition of autonomy?

 199 / 200